Convex Programming Based Spectral Clustering: Experiments

 The second experiments assessed how effective ELLI is at clustering real data.
 We chose several image databases containing images that had been categorized into classes by human judges.
 Then, we constructed image datasets by using the whole or some parts of the databases.
 We evaluated how well the clusters found by ELLI matched the classes of the datasets.

 For comparison, we tested the graph regularized NMF (GNMF) proposed in \cite{Cai11} and KSC.
 GNMF is known to be effective at clustering.
 Before describing the details of the experiments, let us briefly describe the clustering algorithm with the use of GNMF.
-Let $n$ data vectors $\a_1, \ldots, \a_n \in \Real^d$ be all nonnegative.
+Let $n$ data vectors $\a_1, \ldots, \a_n \in \Real^d$ be nonnegative.
 The clustering algorithm maps the $n$ data vectors to $n$ points in a lower dimensional space; then it applies the $k$-means method to the points.
 The mapping is constructed using GNMF.
 For a nonnegative matrix $\A \in \Real^{d \times n}_+$ that stacks $\a_1, \ldots, \a_n$ in columns, the GNMF problem is one of finding two nonnegative matrices $\X \in \Real^{d \times k}_+$ and $\Y \in \Real^{k \times n}_+$ that minimize the cost function,

 Here, $\lambda$ is a positive parameter the user specifies, and $\L$ is the Laplacian of the adjacency matrix $\W$ formed from the data vectors.
 The symbol $\trace(\cdot)$ denotes the trace of a matrix.
 This is an NMF problem with a regularization term $\trace(\Y \L \Y^\trans)$.
 After solving it heuristically, the clustering algorithm regards the columns $\y_1, \ldots, \y_n$ of $\Y$ as the representations of the data vectors $\a_1, \ldots, \a_n$ in $\Real^k$ and applies the $k$-means method to $\y_1, \ldots, \y_n$.
 If two data vectors $\a_i$ and $\a_j$ are close, so should be the corresponding two columns $\y_i$ and $\y_j$.
-The regularization term serves for enhancing it.
+The regularization term serves to make $\y_i$ and $\y_j$ even closer.
 Indeed, we can rewrite the term as

 for the $(i,j)$th element $w_{ij}$ of the adjacency matrix $\W$.
 If $\a_i$ and $\a_j$ are close together, then, $w_{ij}$ takes a high value.
 Hence, we expect that the columns $\y_i$ and $\y_j$ of $\Y$ found by solving the GNMF problem are also close together.
-The code for GNMF is available from the website of the first author.
+The code for GNMF is available from the website of the first author in \cite{Cai11}.
 In the experiment, we used it for computing $\Y$.
 For the clustering of the columns of $\Y$, we used the MATLAB code \verb|kmeans| with the same settings as KSC.